QD25565/mcp-ai-foundation/AI-AWARENESS.md

 ## Remember

 These tools only work if the AI knows about them.
 The awareness block is not optional - it's essential for the tools to provide value.
+Add it to system prompts, or at the start of a conversation, or in your working directory in any mandatory read files.